AardCrowley/Telegram/README.md

 apiToken = "bot<token>"
 ```

-where &lt;token&gt; again is what you received from creating your bot.
+where `<token>` again is what you received from creating your bot.
 It is imperative that "bot" precedes it.
 The plugin will not work without it.

 From here on out, it should work out of the gate.

-If you're wanting to add new triggers, locate the 'triggerLines' portion, and add your trigger as such:
+If you're wanting to add new triggers, locate the `triggerLines` section, and add your trigger as such:

 ```lua